JuliaHEP/UnROOT.jl/paper/paper.md

 a task which is extremely hard to express in columnar (i.e. "vectorized") style, a type of problems which are normally tackled with libraries like `numpy`[@harris2020array] or `pandas`[@reback2020pandas].
-This usually leads to either writing `C++` kernels and interface it with `Python`, or, porting the prototype to `C++` and start to maintain two code bases including the wrapper code.
+This usually leads to either writing `C++` kernels and interface them with `Python`, or porting the prototype to `C++` and start to maintain two code bases including the wrapper code.
 Both options are engineering challenges for physicists who usually have no or little background in software engineering.
+Many steps of this process are critical, like identifying bottlenecks, creating an architecture which is both performant and maintainable at the same time while still being user-friendly and logically structured.
 Using a `Python` front-end and dancing across language barriers also hinders the ability to parallelize tasks that are conceptually trivial most of the time.